Skip to content

 • install — Install an extension from the marketplace

-• start — Start an extension
+• start — Start an agent extension

-• stop — Stop an extension
+• stop — Stop an agent extension

 • uninstall — Uninstall an extension